nilaysarma/zenquotespy-docs/docs/index.md

 # Home

 ZenquotesPy is a lightweight Python package that provides easy access to motivational and inspirational quotes from the ZenQuotes.io API.
 Whether you're building a chatbot, a productivity app, a daily quote generator, or just want a little inspiration in your terminal — this package makes it effortless.
 It is published as a Python package named `zenquotespy` on [PyPI](https://pypi.org/project/zenquotespy).
+ZenquotesPy stands for Zenquotes Python, which means Zenquotes for Python developers.

 * Fetch a single random quote.
 * Retrieve 50 quotes in bulk with one call.